08.09.07

 in philosophical point of view and realistic point of view, i think author did a perfect job in crucifying kira.

-5. Kakihiro said,
+5. Kakihiro says:

 First, I would like to state that Deathnote truly is to me one of the greatest manga’s and animations of all time.
 It was suspenseful, meaningful and it me and many of friends who are familiar with the Deathnote series in deep thought for quite a while.
 Did Kira truly deserve the die?
 Did he deserve to die the way that he did?
 Yes, it was so much how he died, I just think that the world in this story was done a powerful favor by having this corrupt murder be taken down.
 Kira was a murder, a self murder pure and simple.
 He had a grudge against the world and he just so happen to get lucky enough to come across a tool such as the Deathnote.
 “Absoulte power, corrupts absouletly” comes to mind when I think about what kind of a person Kira (Light) truly was.
 His intentions my have started out just, but as time passed and various pressure-filled events transpired, to me, he began to get despirate and less forgiving.
 It was almost as he was losing himself within his selfish goals and his power.
 Also because of his power, he began to manipulate the fates of those around him.
 To me, this makes Kira the lowest of the lowest.